ctliv/docker-liferay-mysql/README.md

 ## Use:

-# Point browser to docker machine ip (port 80 or port 443)
+- Point browser to docker machine ip (port 80 or port 443)

-# Deploy bundles copying jars/wars to "deploy" folder
+- Deploy bundles to "deploy" folder
+- Remove installed bundles from "modules" folder
+- Add custom files to "data" folder